-- traditional retrocession (proportional or non-proportional); - capital markets solutions and alternative risk transfer solutions (collateralized retrocession, Insurance-Linked Securities including catastrophe and extreme mortality bonds, sidecars); - solvency buffer: SCOR has set out a solvency scale with clear and well defined buffers safeguarding the Group's franchise; - contingent capital facilities to partially replenish the Group's capital base in case of very remote pre-defined events.
-The current contingent capital guaranteed equity line is providing the Group with EUR 300 million coverage.
-It is innovative in that it protects the Group against both natural catastrophes and extreme mortality events.
+- traditional retrocession (proportional or non-proportional); - capital markets solutions and alternative risk transfer solutions (collateralized retrocession, Insurance-Linked Securities including catastrophe bonds); - solvency buffer: SCOR has set out a solvency scale with clear and well-defined buffers safeguarding the Group's franchise.

-Retrocession procedures are centralized in the retrocession teams of the P&C and Life divisions:

-- within the P&C division, the SCOR Global P&C Underwriting Management and Retrocession Department establishes and implements the external retrocession plan for the P&C business.
-This department is responsible for proper application of the plan, for monitoring the solvency of the retrocessionaires, the related counterparty risks and, when necessary, recovery of balances due; - within the Life division, scenarios are established in conjunction with the Actuarial & Risk Department of SCOR Global Life in order to define the need for retrocession coverage.
-The retention and the retrocession structure are revised every year.
+Retrocession procedures are centralized in the retrocession teams of the P&C and Life divisions: SCOR's P&C Underwriting Management and Retrocession Department and SCOR's Life Risk Management Department establish and implement the external retrocession plan for the P&C and Life business.
+These departments are responsible for proper application of the plan, for monitoring the solvency of the retrocessionaires, the related counterparty risks and, when necessary, recovery of balances due.